 “It is unsafe for anyone to practice outside their scope because they don’t have standardized training or experience to guarantee safety,” she added.

-NPs, PAs and other health professionals pursuing scope-of-practice expansions often argue that doing so will make it easier for patients to get care.
+Nurse practitioners, physician assistants and other health professionals pursuing scope of practice expansions often argue that doing so will make it easier for patients to get care.

 “According to Bureau of Labor Statistics Data from 2020, three of the top ten cities for highest concentration of NPs nationwide are located in Mississippi,” she noted.
 “This national data conflicts with what the NP lobby is promoting.
 Full practice authority is not needed to work in a rural state.
 NPs are here, in droves, thriving.”